intel-analytics/ipex-llm/python/orca/example/automl/autoxgboost/README.md

 we will get `airline_14col.data` for training

-For AutoXGBoostRegressor, download dataset from [here](incd.csv)
+For AutoXGBoostRegressor, download dataset from [here](https://data.world/nrippner/cancer-analysis-hackathon-challenge)

+You need to sign in and download `incd.csv` for training.

 #### 3. Run the AutoXGBoostClassifier example after pip install

-data_path=... // training data path.
+data_path = path/to/airline_14col.data.
 Local file system is supported.

 You can easily use the following commands to run this example: